sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 ### Info dialogs
 Each picture has its own info dialog.
 The user can access external information about the image, iNaturalist observation or taxon there.
 There are preliminary taxon facts (provided by Perplexity.ai on 20240726).
 It's also planned to implement taxon-specific identification hints that can be accessed from there.

+### Collection manager dialog
+Currently this displays a list of all taxon sets, locally saved in a JSON file.
+The user can filter by tags, range or level for now.

+### Phylogeny dialog
+The phylogeny graph shows how the two active taxa are connected taxonomically.
+It's also a way to link to the iNaturalist taxon pages of the taxa in its entire hierarchy.

 ### Enter taxa dialog
 The user can currently input two taxa, which will be used in a new pair.
 Currently there's no server-side functionality, but when there is, those can also be stored for future use.
 Also, once taxon sets are implemented, the user will be able to input more than two taxa.
 Another idea is to only input one, and the app will create a taxon set from all the sister taxa at that level.

-### Collection manager dialog
-Currently this displays a list of all taxon sets, locally saved in a JSON file.
-In future, this will be expanded, giving different ways to access taxon sets.

-### Phylogeny dialog
-The phylogeny graph shows how the two active taxa are connected taxonomically.
-It's also a way to link to the iNaturalist taxon pages of the taxa in its entire hierarchy.

 ## Architectural changes
 + you suggested some big changes in the past, and I'm willing to tackle them, if it helps me later to build a better app.